Kerry Collins: New Orleans Saints

-After being traded to the Saints, Collins started the seven games of the season, but had only two wins.
+After signing with the Saints, Collins started the final seven games of the season, but had only two wins.
 In his lone season with the Saints, Collins threw for 1,202 yards, four touchdowns, and 10 interceptions.

 New York Giants

 Collins started the 1999 season as the Giants' second-string quarterback behind Kent Graham, but claimed the starting job in Week 11 as Graham struggled with a 5–4 record.
 In the 2000 season, Collins led the Giants to Super Bowl XXXV, where they lost to the Baltimore Ravens.
-His performance in his lone Super Bowl appearance is among the worst in NFL history.
+He went 15-of-39 for 112 yards while throwing for four interceptions, with one being returned for a touchdown.
+His passer rating of 7.1 is the second worst in Super Bowl history.
 During the 2001 season, Collins set a single-season NFL record with 23 fumbles, a record tied in 2002 by then-Minnesota Vikings quarterback Daunte Culpepper.
 In 2002, Collins set the Giants' single season franchise passing record with 4,073 yards; this record was broken by Eli Manning in 2011.
 After five seasons, 68 starts and 16,875 yards, Collins was released by the Giants in 2004.
 The team had already signed former league MVP Kurt Warner and traded for 2004's #1 draft pick, Eli Manning.